Station and platform safety

-If the gap is too big it can be a risk to passengers getting on and off trains.
-This is particularly the case for disabled and elderly passengers and people with small children and push chairs.
+A gap that is too big can be a risk to passengers getting on and off trains.
+This is particularly the case for disabled and elderly passengers and people with small children and pushchairs.

 Can the problem be solved?

 Network Rail has an ongoing programme identifying problem locations and developing an action plan.
-This is a risk based programme aimed at carrying out improvement works at the highest priority locations first.
+This programme aims to improve the highest priority locations first.

 We accept that in many cases, particularly at platforms not used very much, upgrading may take time.
 There needs to be priority about the risk, the extent of the defects and the number of passengers exposed to the risk.
 It should be noted that it may be impossible to eliminate some platform gaps because they are located on track curves.